The-Foreigners/The-Foreigners.github.io/objectives.md

       - We meant no harm, why did you attack?
       - ???
       - What are your last words?
-  - All war material destroyed?
+  - All war material removed or destroyed?
+    - Look for silos, root cellars, livestock.

 - Protect Zera from the Neighbors when entering Brindol.
   - We have a reputation and may attract unwanted attention.
   - Should we talk to local law?
 Find potential hideouts/hangouts.
-  - Feign Death upon entering town.
-Find a coffin.
-Lay a trap.
   - Death Ward to prevent an assassination.

 - Prepare Gentle Repose.